taichuai/MODA/README.md

 - [x] Prepare the pretriained-weights
 - [x] Release the training code
 - [ ] Prepare the huggingface🤗 demo
+- [ ] Releaes the processed HDTF data

 ## 🛎 Citation